 above: the statues of the Four Reformers from the Reformation Wall in Geneva, Switzerland: William Farel, John Calvin, Theodore Beza, John Knox.
 Did you know that even though Martin Luther started the Reformation in Germany, that he was persecuted in Germany and his ideas did not receive acceptance there?
-His ideas only took hold and spread out to the rest of the world from Switzerland, where his ideas were accepted and protected.
 The epicentre for the spread of the Reformation was actually Switzerland, and not Germany.
 There is a great Reformation Museum in Geneva.
 Our family has visited the churches where Calvin and Zwingli (the great Swiss reformer) preached in Zurich, Lausanne, and Geneva.
 Our family has loved our time living in Switzerland (9 years at this point).
-What an amazing privilege and blessing we were given, to live and work here as expats.
+What an amazing privilege and blessing we have, to live and work here as expats.

 MIA a.ka.
 Missing in Action

 It’s been over a year since I’ve posted a blogpost.
 For those of you who know me, you will recognize how unusual this is for me.
 I started Coetail (and this blog) in February 2013 and I’ve been posting at least twice a month, if not more, until 2016.